aralroca/fishFollow-posenet-tfjs/README.md

 # Fish follow

-Move the fish moving your nose!
-Only with a webcam!
+Control the fish 🐟 by moving your nose 👃!
+Only with a webcam 🎥!

 TensorflowJS with Posenet model.